-Slide the graham crackers on opposite direction of the natural crease in the crackers otherwise, it will split.
-Once it’s secure you should be able to rotate the fork as normal and start toasting the complete s’more!
+Slide the graham crackers in the opposite direction of the natural crease in the crackers; otherwise, it will split.
+Once it’s secure, you should be able to rotate the fork as usual and start toasting the complete s’more!

-Third, start toasting marshmallow, chocolate and graham crackers over the campfire
+Third, start toasting marshmallows, chocolate, and graham crackers over the campfire.

 The key is don’t let the chocolate melt too much because it will all fall in the campfire.
-Usually, the when done right it all gets done at the same time.
+Usually, when done right, it all gets done simultaneously.

 Once it’s all done, carefully slide the crackers with melted chocolate off the fork